rogerallen/daisy-synth/DEVLOG.md

 Works on Windows 11 & Linux

+Wanted to add some basic graphics.
+Did that with `sokol_gl.h`

 ## Monday June 19, 2023

 Looking for a easy-to-use application framework to support a Daisy SP synth.
 Found https://github.com/floooh/sokol and https://github.com/floooh/cimgui-sokol-starterkit